-I note Options has said that it's evident consumers such as Mr T wished to transfer his pension, whether through Options or another provider and would therefore have suffered the same losses as they did even if it had rejected their applications.
+I note Options has said that it's evident consumers such as Mr B wished to transfer his pension, whether through Options or another provider and would therefore have suffered the same losses as they did even if it had rejected their applications.

-I have seen no evidence to show that Mr T would have proceeded even if Options had rejected his application.
-He was approached by Caledonian at work - which was consistent with its business model of contacting ex-servicemen and encouraging them to consider transferring out of their pensions.
-And on meeting with Caledonian, he was encouraged to transfer out of his existing pension on the understanding that Caledonian would increase the value of his pension.
+I have seen no evidence to show that Mr B would have proceeded even if Options had rejected his application.
+On meeting with Caledonian, he was encouraged to transfer out of his existing pension on the understanding that Caledonian would increase the value of his pension.
 I've seen nothing to suggest he was looking to make a transfer prior to Caledonian contacting him.

 I have not, in any event, seen any evidence that any other SIPP operator dealt with Caledonian.
 And any operator acting fairly and reasonably should have reached the conclusion it should not deal with Caledonian.
-I do not think it would be fair to say Mr T should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.
+I do not think it would be fair to say Mr B should not be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.

-For similar reasons, I am not persuaded Mr T should not be compensated by Options, or his compensation should be reduced, because I have not made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
-Or because the benefits from Mr T's existing pension were lost once the transfer request was made.
+For similar reasons, I am not persuaded Mr B should not be compensated by Options, or his compensation should be reduced, because I have not made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
+Or because the benefits from Mr B's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application would not have proceeded at all.
 So, no transfer request or FPI bond investment would have been made.

-So, I am satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr T suffering a significant loss to his pension.
-And my aim is therefore to return Mr T to the position he would likely now be in but for Options' failings.
+So, I am satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr B suffering a significant loss to his pensions.
+And my aim is therefore to return Mr B to the position he would likely now be in but for Options' failings.